sachinsoumya/my-netflix/README.md

 42.Added a .env file for in root directory to make api secure.
 43.Added responsive features for large , medium and small screen.
 44.Added hover effect to the MovieCard Component.
-45.Used conditional rendering ofMovieDetails component for pop up modal trailer video and info .
+45.Used conditional rendering of MovieDetails component for pop up modal trailer video and info .
 46.Created a new state modalTrailerVideo in movieSlice in redux store.
 47.and update that state using addModalTrailerVideo action (dispatch action) 48.Subscribe that store using usSelector hook provided by react-redux and update the MovieDetails component.